Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 "I see."
 My mind begins assessing options, logic acting as a weighted blanket on that little panic that's fighting to rise up.
 I scrub my face and comb my fingers through my hair, putting a small dent in the number of its knots.
 "I can't have another city secede.
 Tell them...," I hesitate, "Tell the elders that they *will* attend a meeting.
 Their fields depend on it."
 As they nod and start to leave, I stop them.
 Before I think better of it, I say, "What's your name?
 I don't recognize you as part of my staff."
 A for a brief moment, hurt flashes over their face, and regret washes over me.

 "Tal Zlun," they say simply and leave before I can say voice the apology forming on my tongue.
 I stand there for a moment, wishing that Zlun would come back and just be angry at me.
 I shake those thoughts from my head.
 I don't have time for those, I don't have time for any of that.
 I need to eat something and get my day started.
 As if on cue, my stomach growls.
-Stepping out into the beating sunlight and endless ocean of sand, I turn back
+Stepping out into the beating sunlight and endless ocean of sand, I turn back to the temporary house that just last night shielded me from the might of the desert's night winds.
+The structure already earned a worn appearance in just one night of sandy pelting.
+I think back to last night, laying on that cot, listening to the wail of the wind defending its territory, trying to rid